Is CBD Vape Oil Legal?

 CBD oil must also be sourced legally.
-Hemp is only legal for commercial growth in certain states.
-Hemp oil must be sourced from these states or be imported from countries where commercial hemp cultivation is legal.
+Hemp is only legal for commercial growth in certain states, or must be sourced from those states or be imported from countries where commercial hemp cultivation is legal.

 Do you have any additional questions about the legality of CBD vape oil?
 Leave a comment below!